MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/Set-UnifiedGroup.md

 To use this switch, the value of the ConnectorsEnabled parameter on the Set-OrganizationConfig cmdlet must be set to $true (which is the default value).

-For more information about connectors for Office 365 Groups, see [Connect apps to your groups in Outlook](https://support.microsoft.com/office/ed0ce547-038f-4902-b9b3-9e518ae6fbab).
+For more information about connectors for Microsoft 365 Groups, see [Connect apps to your groups in Outlook](https://support.microsoft.com/office/ed0ce547-038f-4902-b9b3-9e518ae6fbab).

 ```yaml
 Type: SwitchParameter